-We will offer programmes that are designed to serve, educate, and empower under-served communities.
-The programmes focus on student learning, skills development, and community engagement.
+We will offer programmes that are designed to serve, educate and empower underserved communities.
+The programme focuses on student learning, skills development, and community engagement.

-We also aims to offer mobility projects and capacity building programmes for young people and youth workers focusing on enhancement of professional competences, foster inter-cultural exchange and learning, and enhance their social consciousness and tolerance towards other cultures.
+We also aim to offer mobility projects and capacity building programmes for young people and youth workers focusing on enhancement of professional competencies, foster inter-cultural exchange and learning, and enhance social consciousness and tolerance towards other cultures.

 More about our programmes and services will be published in due time.

-If interested to get involved with any our programmes or partner with us, we hope to hear from you at [email protected].
+If you are interested to get involved with any of our programmes or partner with us, we hope to hear from you at email@example.com.

-- An annual report of the activities carried out throughout the year;
+- An annual report of activities carried out throughout the year;

-- A statement of assets and liabilities with and accompanying explanation;
+- A statement of assets and liabilities with accompanying explanation;

-- Financial overview of actual spending sorted according to financial actions or theme.
+- A financial overview of actual spending sorted according to financial actions or theme.